Gabii3355/MD_GROMACS_analysis/speptide/README.md

 water model.

 Hydrogen atoms and the molecular topology were generated with `gmx pdb2gmx`.
-The peptide was placed in a periodic simulation box with a minimum solute-to-box distance of 0.5 nm and solvated with explicit water.
+The peptide was placed in a periodic simulation box with a nominal minimum solute-to-box distance of 0.5 nm and solvated with explicit water.

 The final system contained: